Cheromelon/Software-assignment-hello-world/README.md

 This repo is assignment 2 of software engineering

-testing and fixing new feature 1 \n testing and fixing feature 2
+testing and fixing new feature 1 testing and fixing feature 2